chandrasai-Durgapu/Personal-Budget-Tracker-using-Streamlit/README.md

 **Track your spending, manage your finances, and achieve your financial goals with ease.**

-This is a personal budget management application built with Streamlit and SQLite.
+This is a personal budget management application built with Python and Streamlit and SQLite.
 It offers a simple yet powerful interface to log income and expenses, set monthly budgets, and visualize your financial health through interactive charts.